sebastiancarlos/beachpatrol/README.md

 - Currently only Linux is supported.
 MacOS support to be added soon.
 - Currently only Chromium is supported.
 Other Chromium-based browsers and Firefox support to be added soon.
+- The ability to run a command when a new URL matches a pattern will be added soon.
 - The `beachpatrol-browser-extension` is in early-testing and **not publicly released.** It is expected to launch in a fully-functional state by the next release.